rinvex/laravel-repositories/README.md

 Lastly, you can disable cache per single request by passing the following query string in your URL `skipCache=true`.
 Note that you can modify this parameter to whatever name you may need through the `rinvex.repository.cache.skip_uri` config option.

-## A Room For Enhancement

-Since this is an evolving implementation that may change accordingly depending on real-world use cases, it’s worth mentioning that the caching layer could be decoupled more, may be I’ll rethink the whole caching layer in a Decorator Pattern way.

-I also admit that this implementation is tightly coupled to Laravel Eloquent in some way, and has some leaking implementation details, specifically in the context of filtration and using scopes, this likely to be changed and rethought in a Criteria Pattern way in the future.

-## Further Reading

-For more insights about the Active Repository implementation, I've published an article on the topic titled [Active Repository is good & Awesomely Usable](https://blog.omranic.com/active-repository-is-good-awesomely-usable-6991cfd58774).

 > **Notes:**
 > - Repository level cache MUST be enabled for any lower level cache to work (query cache), otherwise it's considered disabled even if explicitly enabled per query.
 > - You can control how long repository cache lasts through the `rinvex.repository.cache.lifetime` config option, or per individual query through the `$lifetime` parameter.
+> - For more insights about the Active Repository implementation, I've published an article on the topic titled [Active Repository is good & Awesomely Usable](https://blog.omranic.com/active-repository-is-good-awesomely-usable-6991cfd58774), read it if you're interested.
 > - **Rinvex Repository** utilizes cache tags in a very smart way, even if your chosen cache driver doesn't support cache tags it will manage it virtually on it's own for precise cache management.
 Behind scenes it uses a json file to store cache keys.
 Checkout the `rinvex.repository.cache.keys_file` config option to change file path.
 > - **Rinvex Repository** follows the FIG PHP Standards Recommendations compliant with the [PSR-1: Basic Coding Standard](http://www.php-fig.org/psr/psr-1/), [PSR-2: Coding Style Guide](http://www.php-fig.org/psr/psr-2/) and [PSR-4: Autoloader](http://www.php-fig.org/psr/psr-4/) to ensure a high level of interoperability between shared PHP code.
+> - I don't see the benefit of adding a more complex layer by implementing the **Criteria Pattern** for filtration, rather I'd prefer to keep it as simple as it is now using traditional where clauses since we can achieve same results. (do you've different thoughts? explain please)
+> - Since this is an evolving implementation that may change accordingly depending on real-world use cases, it’s worth mentioning that the caching layer could be decoupled more, may be I’ll rethink the whole caching layer in a Decorator Pattern way.

 ## Changelog